-The Scoping Report 2020 updates the context and baseline relevant to current times, and following consultation with the statutory consultees of the Environment Agency, Historic England and Natural England, the baseline has been updated for the SA of the amended MLP.
-Annex A sets out the baseline information profile for the MLP area and where necessary and relevant, beyond.
-Annex B outlines the contextual review for the MLP and SA, outlining a summary of the key objectives of plans and programmes relevant to both the Plan and the sustainability themes.
+A Scoping Report was produced for the SA of the emerging Minerals Local Plan in 2020, which sought to identify the context and baseline relevant to the remit of the MLP.
+Following consultation with the statutory consultees of the Environment Agency, Historic England and Natural England, the baseline has been updated for the SA of the MLP at this stage.
+Annex A sets out the baseline information profile for Greater Essex and where necessary and relevant, beyond.
+Annex B outlines the contextual review for the emerging MLP and SA, outlining a summary of the key objectives of plans and programmes relevant to both the Plan and the sustainability themes.